 But then, an email advertising Xtend Barre’s workout challenge popped into my inbox, and because my 2020 is all about letting go and trying new things, I decided to give the workout method a chance.

 Full disclosure: the challenge was to complete 20 classes in the studio throughout 30 days.
-I got about a quarter of the way there before some life events took over my schedule but also completed a few online streaming classes, too.
+I got about a quarter of the way there before some life events took over my schedule but also completed a few online streaming classes on Openfit, too.

 Still, I learned a lot about barre and my body in that short period of time – namely that I was majorly underestimating the difficulty of barre movements and my overall strength level.
 Ahead, everything I learned by giving barre a spot in my weekly workout routine.